-Directorate of Collaboration Operations on Technology sets up, and/or supports the setting up of new methods, tools, structures and platforms to develop university-industry cooperation.
+Directorate of Business Development sets up, and/or supports the setting up of new methods, tools, structures and platforms to develop university-industry cooperation.
 This directorate not only provides information to companies and entrepreneurs who wish to be a part of ODTÜ TEKNOKENT in respect of the structure of Teknokent, application process, TDZ Law, the infrastructural and super-structural services, but also provides support to leading companies in their respective sectors in defined fields at home and abroad in the business establishment processes in ODTÜ TEKNOKENT.

 This unit is responsible for the development of programs to support and promote the companies operating in ODTÜ TEKNOKENT to get involved in successful projects at international level, develop cooperation and open up to global markets.
 The establishment of the needed infrastructure in terms of clustering activities, coordination of the activities of the existing clusters and establishment of offices and centres at home and abroad to promote cooperation in this field at domestic and international markets also lie within its responsibility.

 ODTU TEKNOKENT hosts a total of more than 400 companies actively involved in R&D, more than 140 of which are defence industry oriented, as well as many research centers and laboratories located in ODTU.
 As of 2010, these defence-oriented companies are assembled as Teknokent Defence Industry Cluster (TSSK).
 These companies possess complementary and value adding vertical expertise in developing new products and services for defence, aviation and security sectors.